-“A report released from Bersin by Deloitte states 47% of today’s jobs will be entirely redefined in 20 years and even more alarming is that 65% of today’s students will do jobs that don’t yet exist.
-DDLS focuses on ensuring it is offering training in the latest technologies and provides options for the current skills gap but more importantly also focusing on the jobs of tomorrow.”
+"A report released from Bersin by Deloitte states that 47% of today’s jobs will be entirely redefined in 20 years and even more alarming is that 65% of today’s students will do jobs that don’t yet exist.
+DDLS focuses on ensuring it is offering training in the latest technologies and provides options for the current skills gap, but more importantly, also focussing on the jobs of tomorrow."

-The key is no longer offering certification for certification sake, rather identifying role requirements and ensuring training is linked to role outcomes.
-All DDLS’ courses are internationally recognised certifications, this is key in addressing the skills gap which is becoming increasingly borderless.
-With the ability to deliver training remotely and looking to expand its offerings offshore, the identification of the skills deficiencies in countries outside of Australia allows DDLS to ensure its course offerings are not just Australian focused.
-Businesses are increasingly utilising offshore staffing solutions to meet demand of their local goods and service requirements, it is therefore important for any Australian based training company to ensure it is reviewing the skills gap globally.
+The key is no longer offering certification for certification’s sake, but rather, identifying role requirements, and ensuring training is linked to role outcomes.
+All DDLS courses are internationally recognised certifications, and this is key in addressing the skills gap which is becoming increasingly borderless.
+With the ability to deliver training remotely and looking to expand its offerings offshore, the identification of the skills deficiencies in countries outside Australia allows DDLS to ensure its course offerings are not just Australian-focussed.
+Businesses are increasingly utilising offshore staffing solutions to meet the demand of their local goods and service requirements―it is therefore important for any Australian-based training company to ensure it is reviewing the skills gap globally.

 *Jon is an accomplished leader with a strong passion for education and a drive for building successful and sustainable businesses.
 Jon brings to DDLS an extensive career in the education sector and will support the DDLS team to drive toward an innovative and successful future.